 Nuclear power is increasingly recognised in multiple jurisdictions as an essential part of the energy supply mix required in order for governments to reduce carbon emissions and improve their energy security.

-Given the scarcity of nuclear new builds until very recently, there are very few law firms who can lay claim to a credible track record in this very specialised sector.
+Given the scarcity of nuclear new builds until very recently, there are very few law firms who can lay claim to a credible track-record in this very specialised sector.

-News & insights
+News and insights

 Any good Shakespearian drama comes in at least five acts.
 The long-awaited Delegated Acts under Articles 27 and 28 of RED II are no exception.
 In what could be the fourth act, the Acts were finally…

 How to increase investment in next generation nuclear power

 Long-term contracts, price guarantees, direct state investment and the sharing of construction-phase risks are all options for governments looking to boost private funding of nuclear projects.